-I’m a gymnast, spontaneous handstander and pushupper, fizeek poaster hovering at 11% bodyfat and shooting for 6%.
+I’m a gymnast, spontaneous handstander and pushupper, phyzeek poaster hovering at 11% bodyfat and shooting for 6%.
 I can’t speak highly enough of the benefits of strength training and mobility: the coordination, confidence, presence it imbues, low resting heart rate, the ‘mirin looks.
-Check out the fitness instagram to see what I mean.
+Check out the fitness instagram.

 For those looking to look and feel good:

-- I’ve solved the problem of motivation by training for feats of bodyweight strength—straddle planche, handstand, one-arm pull-ups, muscle-ups, etc. I don’t have to drag myself to any gym or gymnastics facility because I’m training for something that looks cool as hell.
+- I’ve solved the problem of motivation by training for charismatic goals—feats of bodyweight strength like straddle planche, handstand, one-arm pull-ups, muscle-ups, as well as endurance events, mile-time, etc. I don’t have to drag myself to any gym or gymnastics facility because I’m training for something that’s cool as hell.
 You can harness that thrill for your benefit.

-- I train gymnastics once or twice a week, down from highs of twelve hours a week pre-pandemic in March 2020, sixteen hours a week summer 2019.
+- I train gymnastics once or twice a week.
+This is down from 12-16 hours a week pre-pandemic.
 I typically compete all six men’s events.

 - After experimenting with many training programs, I’m currently greasing the groove with a different exercise every day.
 That means I set a timer and every 30 minutes to an hour, I get up and do a set of exercises (for instance, five handstand push-ups).
 Because my rests are an ~hour long, the work is done with near perfect form and muscular recruitment.
 I calculate that I do as much work over an 8-hour day as I would in a 75-minute session at the gym when you factor in between-set rest periods.